mm3509/b9122/3-assignments/assignment-2/README.md

 # Assignment 2

-The maximum comment share for this assignment is 40%: for every 10 lines that you add in the code, at most 4 should be comments.
+The maximum comment share for this assignment is 40%: for every 10 lines that you add in the code, at most 4 should be comments; except for the debugging exercise 1, where it is 80%.

 To practice defensive programming, this assignment gives one doc-test for corner cases.
 You will have to anticipate what other corner cases could occur for the first 10 days of the assignment.
 In the last 2 days, Autograder will reveal the corner cases, one at a time.